Cheryl Blaylock

 Cheryl Blaylock (also known as Cheryl Blalock; born 1953) is an American puppeteer who performed the title character on Eureeka's Castle from 1989 to 1991.
 Blaylock is originally from Kalamazoo, Michigan.
 Before she starred in the title role on Eureeka's Castle, she performed on Sesame Street and in The Muppets Take Manhattan.
-After Eureeka's Castle, Blaylock played characters on other projects like Oobi, The Adventures of Timmy the Tooth, The Reunion, and Blue's Room.
+After Eureeka's Castle, Blaylock played characters on other projects like Oobi, The Adventures of Timmy the Tooth, and Blue's Room.